Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Introduction: Properties of the visuo-motor system endowing visual search

 \subsection{Eye movements and the sequential analysis of the visual scene}

 A natural question is what computational advantages these retinotopic visual inputs confer on information processing.
 Numerous hypotheses have been proposed regarding the role of this nonuniform visual field mapping.
-One primary explanation is that foveal input facilitates visual exploration: a retina with a fovea allows efficient visual processing if the eye can actively move and focus attention on specific points of interest.
+One primary explanation is that a foveal input facilitates visual exploration: a retina with a fovea allows efficient visual processing if the eye can actively move and focus attention on specific points of interest.
 More generally, the fovea is associated with a set of oculomotor behaviors aimed at positioning objects of interest at the center of the retina (saccades, smooth pursuit, vestibulo-ocular reflex, ...), thus maximizing access to visual information for these objects.
-In particular, when we visually explore a scene, our eyes perform saccades (2 to 3 times per second on average, corresponding to about $150,000$ movements per day), rapid eye movements that move the fovea to successive points of interest (the typical duration of a saccade is very short, about $200$ milliseconds).
+In particular, when we visually explore a scene, our eyes perform saccades, rapid eye movements that move the fovea to successive points of interest.
+In humans, 2 to 3 times per second on average, corresponding to about $150,000$ movements per day and the typical duration of a saccade is very short, about $200$ milliseconds.
 In between these saccades, fixations allow precise processing of visual information in a short period of time averaging 200 to 300 milliseconds.
 This alternation between periods of saccades and fixations forms the basis of our scan path and influences how we perceive and interact with our environment.
 An interesting hypothesis is that the distribution of photoreceptors in foveated retinotopy reflects the probability that an object of interest is located at the center of the retina, given the dynamic parameters of the oculomotor system~\citep{lewis2003distribution,lewis2004understanding}, thus allowing efficient visual exploration.